Baldie-dev/JanusLM/README.md

 ### Synthetic Data Generation

 High quality of manually crafted templates of realistic HTTP request/response pairs were passed through multiple agents that used larger models to generate synthetic training data.
-Each agent performed small mutations to the templates to expand overall dataset for training (from 20 templates to 1000 samples).
+Each agent performed small mutations to the templates to expand overall dataset for training (from 50 templates to 1000 samples).

 ![synthentic-data-generation](imgs/synthetic-data-generation.png)

-Manual review was required to fine-tune the prompts for each agent.
+- **Content Agent**: Agent that mutates URL, user-agent, names and values of parameters.
+Additional mutation to the response header is also performed.
+- **QA Agent**: This agent verifies previuos mutations to make sure that request/response pair has realistic data, proper syntax and no misconfiguration or indication of vulnerability.
+- **Vuln Agent**: This agent introduces pre-defined vulnerability into the HTTP request/response pair.
+For example, if case of XSS it will add malicious payload to the request and its reflection in HTTP response.

+The prompt for each agent was iteratively improved during the first few iterations to ensure that the generated training data made sense and does not contain any inconsistencies.

+#### Templates

+Templates for HTTP request/response pairs were randomly collected and sanitized from multiple different web sites to ensure high variety of samples.

 For training data generation, please see `src/data_generator.py`:
 ```console